31 March 2008

 In February of the next year, Joshua Gates' legal guardians initiated divorce proceedings against his estranged wife, who fought the action, denying the allegations of adultery.

-At the time of Mr. Gates death 5 months later, delays in the case meant that nothing had been resolved.
-At that time it was determined that Gates had indeed squandered nearly all of his fortune - with nothing left for his wife, except the memory of her four week honeymoon with the 75 year old insurance tycoon!
+At the time of Mr. Gates death five months later, delays in the case meant that nothing had been resolved.
+At that time it was determined that Gates had indeed squandered nearly all of his fortune - with nothing left for his wife, except the memory of her four-week honeymoon with the 70-year-old insurance tycoon!

 04 March 2008